ricksteruk/aya_devnet_guide/prometheus_guide.md

 sudo nano /etc/prometheus/prometheus.yml
 ```

-Copy and Paste the following configuration into the editor and save with `CTRL + X`
+Enter `"localhost:9100"` to the `aya_nodez target and save the configuration with `CTRL + X`

-`NOTE: If your aya node is on a different server to prometheus replace localhost:9615 with <your-nodes-ipaddress>:9615`
+`NOTE: If your aya node is on a different server to prometheus replace localhost:9100 with <your-nodes-ipaddress>:9100`

 ```
 global: